outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

 	    - filter: barrier creating a difference between input & output
       - problem: conflict or inequality

+  - attributes:
+    - structure
+    - format
+    - organization
+    - certainty (potential information, future information, measurable information)

+  - functions:
+    - match
+    - fit
+    - apply
+    - build
+    - derive
+    - define

   - objects:
+    - problems
+    - questions
+    - insights
+    - strategies
+    - patterns
+    - perspectives
+    - examples
+    - formats (object format, system format, core format, compressed format)

   - structures:
+    - asymmetry, imbalance, lack, gap

   - concepts:
+    - organization (format)

   - answers questions like:
+    - is there a version of this function on the system, and in what format (a compressed/encrypted/generative format)
+    - what is the sequence of questions that solves this problem this quickest
+    - what is the network of problem types that this problem can be broken into (optimal transport, creating efficiencies/alignments, distributing costs to points where the costs are inputs, finding a prediction function, etc)
+    - what is the set of patterns/filters/attributes that can describe this function
+    - what is an example of this pattern (what form does the pattern take in a given system)

 ## Problem Analysis